 The Forth Rail Bridge

 No Scottish rail experience is complete without a trip across the Forth Rail Bridge!
 Connecting Edinburgh with Fife, this remarkable structure has the second-longest single cantilever span of any bridge in the world and is currently being considered for UNESCO World Heritage status.
-Look out onto great views of the Firth of Forth as you speed across the rails, or find out more about its history at the Forth Bridges Festival, 4 – 13 September.
+Look out onto great views of the Firth of Forth as you speed across the rails, or celebrate the bridge’s 125th birthday at the Forth Bridges Festival in September 2015.

 Find more information on planning and booking your trip on our travel page, or check out our recommended apps for more ideas and inspiration: Scottish National Heritage’s View from the Train app gives you exclusive insights into Scotland’s main rail routes, while the Discover Scotland by Rail iPad app offers a sneak preview of what you’ll see from the tracks on your next unforgettable journey.